cognidox/OfficeToPDF/OfficeToPDF/README.txt

-  /hidden    - attempts to minimise the Office application when converting /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word
+  /hidden    - attempts to minimise the Office application when converting /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /verbose   - Print out messages as it runs
+  /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word